mgreenlee16/mgreenlee.github.io/_pages/about.md

 ## Additional info

 I also partake in rigorous independent study of hypersonics, reading through various textbooks and research papers, to help supplement my knowledge.
 I have worked through Anderson's *Hypersonics and High Temperature Gas Dynamics*, Bertin's *Hypersonic Aerothermodynamics*, and I am currently working through Hirschel and Weiland's *Selected Aerothermodynamic Design Problems of Hypersonic Flight Vehicles*.

+There's more about me as a person on the [Beyond the lab](/personal/) page.